Rahilsamani/portfolio/README.md

 - **Projects Showcase**: Detailed information about my projects.
 - **Contact Form**: Allows visitors to send messages directly to my email.
 - **Dynamic Content**: Fetches and displays dynamic data, such as recent projects and contact form submissions.
+- **Journey of Animation**: A visual timeline showcasing my personal and professional journey through animations and images.

 ## Installation